bdicher/bdicher-site-hugo/content/post/francez.md

 +++
-title = "Nissim Francez's 'Proof-theoretic semantics' (I)" description = "" date = "2016-11-01T22:16:24+01:00"
+title = "Nissim Francez's 'Proof-theoretic semantics' (I)" description = "This is the first part of my review of Nissim Francez’s book ‘Proof-theoretic semantics’." date = "2016-11-20T22:16:24+01:00"

 +++
 Preamble
 ===
 I am sharing an office with Francesco Paoli and, ever since I arrived in Cagliari (that was in February), [Nissim Francez's](http://www.cs.technion.ac.il/~francez/) book [Proof-theoretic semantics](http://www.collegepublications.co.uk/logic/?00031) was always of Francesco's desk.
 Okay, this is the wrong way of putting it; for one thing, I've read it.
 What I mean is that the book was never re-shelved.
 That's a good faith for a book.

 This particular book deserves aplenty a friendly review and I have planned to write one but never quite got to doing it.
 This (i.e., training myself to keep a regular blog) is as good as any an excuse to finally take some steps in that direction.